auth0/limitd-redis/README.md

 `limitd.del` takes the following as an argument:
 -  `keys` (string | string[]): redis key(s) to delete.
 It can be a string or an array of strings.

+⚠️ In clustered redis environment, if you want to delete multiple keys, you must run the command for each individual key separately.
+There is no guarantee all keys will be in the same cluster, and a single DEL can only delete multiple keys if they are the same cluster.

 It returns:
 - `result` (int): the number of keys deleted.
 (If 0, key didn't exist)